Climbing Mt. Blanc – Guest Interview & Jöttnar Kit List

 Preparations began when we booked our client and Finlay in to the Gouter Refuge, a must before you take any further action.
 The Gouter refuge is the most common stop for the first night of the ascent and due to the popularity of the challenge, it becomes fully booked very quickly.
 A new refuge has replaced the old stop over and provides an extremely comfortable night’s sleep and more than enough food to fuel you to the top.
 Next on the list was to book a guide for our climbers.
 Whether you are an experience climber or a relative beginner, climbing with a qualified Chamonix mountain guide is highly recommended.
 As Finlay and Gavin were about to realise, weather conditions can change in a heartbeat and having someone with you who knows the mountain inside out is not only a lifeline but common sense.
 Using the High Mountain Guides Bureaux in Chamonix Mont Blanc, IFMGA – UIAGM Guides, Finlay and Gavin were paired with Mountain guide Thomas Valentin (Check out Tom’s guiding Facebook page here) and the date was set for the 3rd and 4th of September 2017.

-Now we could get down to some practical preparations for our client.
+Now we could get down to some practical preparations for climbing Mt.
+Blanc.
 Kit.
 Having met the owners of Jöttnar several years ago, we knew that they were the perfect brand to work with to provide both our clients and our employees with the best technical clothing available.
 Like Hunter Chalets, Jöttnar aim to provide the highest quality products in their field.
 They have been providing our staff with outerwear uniform that is not only high performing but looks smart with clean lines, disciplined design and made with exemplary craftsmanship; perfect for assisting guests and welcoming them to our luxury properties.
 With Gavin’s request to take on the Mt.
 Blanc summit, we would now be able to really put the clothing to the test.
 Hunter Chalets arranged for all of Gavin’s kit to be in resort when he arrived and also for extra kit for his family who would be staying in Morzine; you don’t have to be a mountaineer to want to wear their clothes!

 Here is the Jöttnar kit we ordered for our client: